diogogomesaraujo/hash_kitten/README.md

 ## Introduction

 Hashkitten is your purrfect hashing companion, built with Rust for fast, secure, and delightful hashing of text and files.
-With `Hashkitten`, you can hash strings or files and compare hashes with a playful touch.
+With `hashkitten`, you can hash strings or files and compare hashes with a playful touch.

 ## Features